Faxn/faxn.github.io/_projects/Quotes.md

 show: True
 ---

-Page that displays random quotes.
+Page that displays random quotes by calling an api.